MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/hosted.md

 1. Identify the [region for your organization](../../organizations/accounts/change-organization-location.md) in **Organization settings**.
 2. Identify the [Azure Geography](https://azure.microsoft.com/global-infrastructure/geographies/) for your organization's region.
 3. Identify the IP addresses for all regions in your geography using the [weekly file](https://www.microsoft.com/download/details.aspx?id=56519).
-If your region is **Brazil South** or **West Europe**, see the following note about capacity fallback geographies.
+If your region is **Brazil South** or **West Europe**, you must include additional IP ranges based on your fallback geography, as described in the following note.

 >[!NOTE]
 >Due to capacity restrictions, some organizations in the **Brazil South** or **West Europe** regions may occasionally see their hosted agents located outside their expected geography.
-In these cases, additional IP ranges must be included for the regions in the capacity fallback geography.
+In these cases, in addition to including the IP ranges as described in the previous section, additional IP ranges must be included for the regions in the capacity fallback geography.
 >
 >If your organization is in the **Brazil South** region, your capacity fallback geography is **United States**.
 >